Sinhika/Netherrocks/README.md

 -----
 * Decide if we really need more detailed configs than that.
 * Add shears for all metals.
+* Add a nether blast furnace and a nether smoker.
 * update/move wiki

 License